Kotlin/kotlinx.serialization/README.md

 Replace dependency on `kotlinx-serialization-runtime` with `kotlinx-serialization-runtime-js` or `kotlinx-serialization-runtime-common` to use it in JavaScript and common projects, respectively.
 Both `kotlin-platform-***` and `kotlin-multiplatform` are supported.
+You have to apply `kotlinx-serialization` plugin to every module, including common and platform ones.

 JavaScript example is located at [`example-js`](example-js) folder.

 ### Native